 - cognitive changes, such as increased anxiety or nervousness

 One of the biggest indicators of hyperthyroidism is unintentional weight loss.
 Generally, this weight loss occurs regardless of food intake.
 This means that the body is always using up more energy than that person is consuming.
 People with hyperthyroidism may have low levels of triglycerides due to the increased use of these triglycerides for fuel.

-According to a 2015 report from the Centers for Disease Control and Prevention, roughly “78.1 million Americans were already taking or are eligible for cholesterol-lowering medication.”
+According to a from the Centers for Disease Control and Prevention, roughly “78.1 million Americans were already taking or are eligible for cholesterol-lowering medication.”
 Cholesterol medication, or lipid-lowering drugs, are one of the ways in which people can get their cholesterol levels under control.